Appalachian Trail in Georgia

 The Pacific Crest Trail is one of three National Scenic Trails.
 The PCT travels 2,600 miles from the Mexican border to the Canadian border through California, Oregon and Washington.
 Through-hiking the PCT is more difficult than the Appalachian Trail, as there is far more elevation gain and hikers need to plan to hit the High Sierras after the snow melt, but reach Washington before the snows fall.
 The southern section offers numerous multi-day backpacking opportunities best done in the fall, as the weather can often be blazingly hot.

-A good 26-mile jaunt starts at Highway 78 and travels through the San Felipe hills to Warner Springs; it is referred to as CA Section 4 at backpacker.com.
+A good 26-mile jaunt starts at Highway 78 and travels through the San Felipe hills to Warner Springs (picture above); it is referred to as CA Section 4 at backpacker.com.
 Those looking for more distance can start the hike further south, at Laguna Meadow, making it a 50-mile hike.
 There are some water caches and springs in this section, but carry a filter.